zitadel/zitadel/docs/docs/apis/actions/customize-samlresponse.md

   The second parameter contains the following fields:
   - `v1`
     - `attributes`
-      - `setCustomAttribute(string, string, Array of string)`
+      - `setCustomAttribute(string, string, ...string)`
         Sets any value as attribute in addition to the default attributes, if the key is not already present.
-The parameters represent the key, nameFormat and the attributeValue.
+The parameters represent the key, nameFormat and the attributeValue(s).
     - `user`
       - `setMetadata(string, Any)`
         Key of the metadata and any value